 Like many, I came to this profession through my own life story as a “wounded healer.”
 My journey started when I went to medical school in Germany more than three decades ago.
 After a serious physical illness and a break from medical school, I ended up studying Buddhist meditation in Sri Lanka in 1980-1981.
-After graduation from medical school I immigrated to the USA.
-By the early 1990ies I had become a clinical psychologist in California.
-I began integrating Buddhist with western psychology, as I found that this worked well for 20th/21st century suffering.
+After graduation from medical school, I immigrated to the USA.
+By the early 1990’s I had become a clinical psychologist in California.
+I began integrating Buddhist with western psychology, as I found that this worked well for 20th/21st-century suffering.

 After practicing psychotherapy for seven years in San Francisco and Berkeley, I moved to Santa Barbara, where I opened a private practice in the mid-1990s.
 Nowadays I see clients with a variety of concerns, including depression and anxiety, many of whom seek help in times of relationship crises and major life changes.
 I work with those spiritually homeless and disappointed, who want to find their individual sense of spiritual connectedness.
 I work with many of those, who work with others who are suffering, with those who are social activist or teachers.
 I also specialize in seeing clients from international and minority backgrounds, helping them to bridge cultural and religious identities.

 I draw upon an eclectic background, ranging from client-centered and Gestalt to psychodynamic and Jungian orientations.
-I have been studying mindfulness meditation, both as a personal practice and as a tool in psychotherapy, for 37 years.
+I have been studying mindfulness meditation, both as a personal practice and as a tool in psychotherapy, for 40 years.
 I have been exploring how dream work (dream-tending, embodied dream-tending, intuitive associations) and mindfulness meditation can work in complementary ways, deepening the therapeutic process.
 I have noticed how the development of a meditation practice has helped my clients to reduce their anxiety and embrace a fuller sense of self.
 My teaching is mentored for the past 12 years by Meditation teacher and psychologist Jack Kornfield, Ph.D. and for the past 2 years also by psychologist and Dzogchen/ Mahamudra meditation teacher Dan Brown, Ph.D.
 I also studied for over 10 years with Dzogchen meditation teacher Alan Wallace, Ph.D.and took the cultivating emotional balance training with him and Paul Ekman, Ph.D. in 2011.

 I teach mindfulness meditation and dream work in many different settings both nationally and internationally.
 Many of my clients come to me because I approach psychotherapy with a solid psychotherapeutic foundation grounded in both Western and Buddhist psychotherapy.

-I currently mentor two psychological assistants and am on the faculty of the Anamcara Institute for Spiritual End of Life Care.
-My husband, Michael Kearney, M.D., a palliative care physician, and I are authors of several book chapters and a JAMA article on whole-person care, spiritual care and mindfulness meditation.
-My book Heartwork: The Path of Self-compassion will come out this summer.
+I currently mentor two psychological assistants, and adjunct faculty of Pacifica Graduate Institute.
+My husband, Michael Kearney, M.D., a palliative care physician, and I are authors of several book chapters and a JAMA article on whole-person care, spiritual care, and mindfulness meditation.
+My book Heartwork: The Path of Self-compassion was published in July.
 Together Michael and I teach at conferences both nationally and internationally and give seminars and retreats on related topics.
-I had three children, Joshua, Bella and Benjamin and three step-children, MaryAnna, Claire and Ruth, including three step-grandchildren Elliot, Finn and Alex.
+I had three children, Joshua, Bella and Benjamin and three step-children, MaryAnna, Claire and Ruth, including four step-grandchildren Elliot, Finn, Alex and Tilly.